mintlayer/.github/profile/README.md

 # Mintlayer Projects

 Welcome to the central hub for [Mintlayer](https://www.mintlayer.org) projects.
-Here, you'll find links to our primary repositories hosted on our GitLab instance.
+Here, you'll find links to our primary repositories hosted on our Guthub instance.

 ## Repositories